ualsg/ualsg.netlify.app/content/post/2020-09-fig-lod-paper/index.md

-  author = {Stoter, Jantien and Biljecki, Filip and Ho, Serene}, booktitle = {FIG Working Week 2020}, pages = {1--13}, title = {How might an LoD Logic Framework Help to Bridge the 3D Cadastre Research-to-Practice Gap?
-A Proposal for a Level of Implementation Framework}, year = {2020}
+  author = {Stoter, Jantien and Biljecki, Filip and Ho, Serene}, booktitle = {FIG Working Week 2020}, pages = {1--13}, title = {{How might an LoD Logic Framework Help to Bridge the 3D Cadastre Research-to-Practice Gap?
+A Proposal for a Level of Implementation Framework}}, year = {2020}
 }
 ```